Probing cosmic strings via gravitational-wave lensing: Mismodeling biases and identification of CS signatures.

 \subsection{Distinguishability of Lensed Signals}

-The mismatch between the signals in the template bank and the detected signal introduces a bias in matched filtering-based search.
+The mismatch between the signals in the template bank and the detected signal introduces a bias in matched filtering-based searches.
 However, this mismatch also provides an opportunity to distinguish between different waveform models.
 To explore this, we employ Bayesian parameter estimation, which offers a framework for comparing the probabilities of competing hypotheses given a segment of strain data.
 The ratio of these probabilities is known as the \textit{odds ratio}:

-where the first term on the right-hand side is the \textit{Bayes factor} (BF), which quantifies the ratio of evidences for the two hypotheses.
+where $\mathcal{H}_i$ represents the hypothesis under exploration, which can be either having a waveform lensed by a CS, by a PML or unlensed, $d$ refers to the observed data and $p$ represents the corresponding conditional probability.
+The first term on the right-hand side is the \textit{Bayes factor} (BF), which quantifies the ratio of evidences for the two hypotheses.
 It is typically computed using sampling methods that estimate the posterior distribution $p(\theta|d, \mathcal{H}_i)$, allowing the evidence to be evaluated by marginalizing over the model parameters $\theta$: In our analysis, we used the {\sc Bilby}~\cite{bilby_paper} library and the {\sc nessai}~\cite{nessai} sampler for the BF calculation.
+These libraries implement algorithms for estimating the posterior probability distribution $p(\theta|d)$ using nested sampling.
+The inference relies on a probabilistic description of the detector noise, typically assumed to be Gaussian.
+This approximation is accurate for sufficiently short, glitch-free signals, for which non-stationarity in the noise can be neglected.
+In our case, the noise is generated directly from the detector sensitivity curve and is therefore exactly Gaussian by construction.

+Given this noise model, we can define a likelihood function $\mathcal{L}(d|\theta)$.
+Combined with specified prior distributions on the waveform parameters, the likelihood enables computation of the evidence (or marginal likelihood) by integrating the likelihood over the prior volume.
+Nested sampling performs this calculation by drawing parameter samples from the prior and iteratively replacing the lowest-likelihood sample with a new one of higher likelihood.
+This procedure transforms the multidimensional evidence integral into a one-dimensional integral over the decreasing sequence of constrained prior volumes.
+As higher-likelihood regions are explored, the evidence estimate converges, providing a principled termination criterion.

+The \textsc{nessai} framework accelerates this process by learning the distribution of the region of parameter space with likelihood above the current threshold.
+It achieves this using normalizing flows—neural-network-based models capable of representing complex, non-Gaussian distributions—which greatly improve sampling efficiency and reduce the computational cost of nested sampling.

+Once the sampler has converged, we obtain both the posterior distribution and a robust estimate of the evidence for the hypothesis.
+These evidence values become the numerator and denominator of the Bayes factor, thereby quantifying how well each waveform model explains the observed data.
 The second term on the RHS of Eq.~\eqref{eq:odds_ratio}, known as the \textit{prior ratio}, weights the BF by the relative prior probabilities of the two hypotheses.